h0pp1/h0pp1.github.io/_posts/2022-12-24-ssrf-trick.md

 <br>
 As far as I know, some letters after the `@` character is treated as a hostname.
 And `0` means `localhost`.
-But I didn't not expected like that.
+But I didn't expected like that.

 - https<span style="color:GREEN">@0/</span>test.octagon.net/1.php/../../flag